PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 .. note::

-    Other 'nuclear optimizers' (optimizers that perform a single optimization step) are available in OpenQML; see :mod:`openqml.optimize` for more details.
+    Other optimizers are available in OpenQML; see :mod:`openqml.optimize` for more details.

     Note that some optimizers, such as :class:`~.openqml.optimize.AdagradOptimizer`, have internal hyperparameters that are stored in the optimizer instance.
 These can be reset using the ``reset()`` method.